 Under most auto policies, a person is covered when they use any car.
 This means that you have coverage under your own auto policy while driving someone elses car.
 Also, people who use your car with your permission are covered on your auto policy.
 Lets say you loan your car to a friend who uses it to go skiing.
 While returning from the ski trip, they have an accident and injure several people in another vehicle.
 Your friend would be insured under your policy.

 Keep in mind that accidents or claims submitted under your auto insurance can affect your premiums, be sure to only lend your car to responsible drivers.

-Everyone who operates an automobile must be a careful and responsible driver and if you are not, you could be held legally responsible for any injuries or damage you cause to others.
+Anyone who drives a car must be a careful and responsible driver and, if you are not, you could be held legally responsible for any injuries or damage you cause to others.
 When you become liable to someone, you must reimburse them for any damages they suffer as a result of your carelessness.

 The legal term for carelessness is negligence, meaning you had a duty to behave in a certain way and you breached that duty.
 Your auto insurance policy provides liability protection including defense.
 Make sure you select high liability limits for the best coverage.

 Every state has a financial responsibility law.
 These laws require people to provide proof that they are financially responsible in certain circumstances:

 - Following an accident in which someone is injured